 Education services are prioritised to those who are assessed as having the greatest need.
 The subjects taught target rehabilitation and reintegration with a strong focus on employment skills.

 DCS has a Registered Training Organisation - VTEC-SA.

-Nationally accredited curricula, courses and training packages to deliver accredited training in numeracy and literacy and vocational studies to prisoners and offenders.
+VTEC-SA deliver nationally accredited courses and training packages in numeracy and literacy and vocational studies to prisoners and offenders.

-We currently offers studies in a variety of subjects including Certificates in Business up to Certificate IV level.
+We currently offer studies in a variety of subjects including Certificates in Business up to Certificate IV level.

 Many of the prisons engage with other Registered Training Organisations such as TAFE SA to offer courses in a wide range of vocational studies such as horticulture, civil construction, kitchen operations and cooking.